What does technical specification mean?

 Common confusions

-- Using technical specification as a loose generic label rather than the narrower meaning used in the source text.
+- Using technical specification as a loose label for any internal engineering document.

 Related regulations